r-grandorder/tri-hermes/en/pages/atlantis.md

 Still, I'm a firm believer in proper introductions,so don't mind me if I do just that!

 **I：? ? ? :**
-My name is Bartholomew Robeeerts! !
+My name is Bartholomew Robeeerts!!

 **Bartholomew:**
 I'm single!